Notes on Apple, Verizon and British Petroleum

 My feeling is that it’s probably too late.
 In addition, if Verizon chooses to take the brand lead and ignore the Apple-AT&T model, it will still be chasing and falling behind.

-• What to do about BP?
+• What to do about British Petroleum?
 If the oil giant ever gets the Gulf oil spill figured out (and it still doesn’t look good), what is BP to do about its brand, which has been based on a “green” outlook?

 There’s no other way to put it.
-BP must start over.
+British Petroleum must start over.
 It will need a completely new brand because the current one, which it has held for more than two decades, is no longer believable and is a constant reminder of a epically failed promise.

 Already, there are protests and boycotts, and BP will eventually have to uncover the highest emotional intensity among gas-buying consumers, one that may even be a negative.